futape/jquery-data-bem/README.md

 The arguments are passed through to the [`:bem()`](#bem) selector.
 For more information, see the [`:bem()`](#bem) selector.

+Escaping the modifiers, elements or blocks isn't necessary since the only character that is not allowed inside if the parantheses following `:bem` is the closing bracket (`)`).
+Another character with a special meaning inside the parantheses is the comma (`,`).
+But unlike the closing bracket, it's up the author of a plugin how to handle that character.
+Using that character as part of an identifier by escaping it using a backslash (i.e. `"\\"`) is not supported yet but may be added in a future version.

 ###jQuery.bem.config()

 `void $.bem.config( object options )`